srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ### Exercise 5: Deprovision the Device

-In this unit you will perform the necessary tasks to deprovision the device from both the Device Provisioning Service (DPS) and Azure IoT Hub.
-To fully deprovision an IoT Device from an Azure IoT solution it must be removed from both of these services.
-When the transport box arrives at it's final destination, then sensor will be removed from the box, and needs to be deprovisioned.
+In this exercise, you will perform the necessary tasks to deprovision the device from both the Device Provisioning Service (DPS) and Azure IoT Hub.
+To fully deprovision an IoT device from an Azure IoT solution it must be removed from both of these services.

+In the Contoso scenario, when the shipping container arrives at it's final destination, the IoT device will be removed from the container, and needs to be deprovisioned.
 Complete device deprovisioning is an important step in the life cycle of IoT devices within an IoT solution.

 #### Task 1: Disenroll the device from the DPS